ashleychontos/pySYD/docs/advanced.rst

 Excess Group
 ++++++++++++++

+All CLI options relevant to the first (find excess) module:

 - ``-bin``, ``--bin``, ``-binning``, ``--binning``
    * dest = ``args.binning``
    * help = Interval for binning of spectrum in log(muHz) (bins equally in logspace).